tatsuokun/context2vec/README.md

 python -m src --train
 ```

 which means running on cpu and learning context vectors from a small piece of penn tree bank (that is in the repository).
+The learned model and the embedding file are stored at `models/model.param` and `models/embedding.vec` respectively.
 (Note that you have to put flag `--train` if you want to train the model.
 Otherwise you might be on an inference mode.)

 ### Inference